Definition: What is Design Thinking?

 Phase 2: Define

-Condensing the gathered insights into a clear problem statement.
+Condense the collected insights into a clear problem statement.
 The “Point of View” statement (POV) or “How Might We” question focuses the team on the central user problem.
-Example: “How might we help SME managing directors drive innovation projects forward despite day-to-day business?”
+Example: “How might we help mid-sized business executives advance innovation projects despite day-to-day operations?”

 Phase 3: Ideate